Ellen Moers

 Ellen Moers (1928–1979) was an American academic and literary scholar.
-She is best known for her pioneering contribution to gynocriticism, Literary Women (1976).
+She is best known for her pioneering contribution to gynocriticism, Literary Women (1976). and leading her to write Literary Women.

-Feminist breakthrough

-After two exact but conventional books (on the dandy and on Theodore Dreiser), Moers was caught up by Second-wave feminism, which she credits with "pulling me out of the stacks" and leading her to write Literary Women.
 In the latter she established the existence of a strong nineteenth-century tradition of (international) women writers—her identification within it of what she called 'female Gothic' proving especially influential.

 In the fast-moving world of feminist scholarship, her book would be challenged in the following decade as under-theorised and ethnocentric; but continued nonetheless to serve as a significant stepping-stone for future scholarship.

 Twin traditions

-Moers pointed to the ambiguous origins of the dandy, in a merger of French and English traditions; to the paradox in the dandy's highly structured pose of inaction; and to the role of the female dandy.
+Moers pointed to the ambiguous origins of The Dandy:Brummell to Beerbohm, in a merger of French and English traditions; to the paradox in the dandy's highly structured pose of inaction; and to the role of the female dandy.

-She indicated Dreiser's twin role on the cusp between 19th-century realism and 20th-century realism, as well as his roots in the different religious traditions of Catholicism and Protestantism.
+In Two Dreisers she indicated Dreiser's twin role on the cusp between 19th-century realism and 20th-century realism, as well as his roots in the different religious traditions of Catholicism and Protestantism.